openaps/docs/docs/getting-started/openaps.md

 If the install was successful, the last line will say something like:<br>

-openaps 0.0.9  (although the version number may have be incremented)
+openaps 0.0.9  (although the version number may have been incremented)

 If you do not see this or see error messages, try running the script multiple times.